hubi0111/FoodOrder-App/README.md

 # Food order Application

 This application is a simplified a food ordering system.
-It provides the functionalities for admin users to add, update, and delete new menu items.
+It provides the functionalities for admin users to add, update, and delete new menu items and for customer to order food.

 ## Programming Languages and Tools